All comparisons

 Support reputationEmail, chat, phoneFrequently criticized in r/Accounting

-Why Choose Payrollix
+Why choose Payrollix

 Flat per-client pricing instead of a Core/Premium/Elite multiplier per client